 The Elementary Particle Physics (or high energy physics) group is engaged in the study of the most fundamental entities and interactions of matter.
 The experimental group is active in New Particle Searches (such as the Higgs, leptoquarks and supersymmetry) utilizing the D0, muon g-2, and mu2e experiments at Fermilab and the ATLAS experiment at CERN, and in developing detectors for possible future lepton colliders.
 The theorists are engaged in supersymmetry and mass matrices related work.
 Our proximity to major accelerator complexes at Fermilab and Argonne greatly enhances our research capabilities.
 The detector development research is organized through NICADD.
 To learn more about Particle Physics go on a Particle Adventure and some of its connections to cosmology in Tom Parisi's article on In Search of the Beginning.

-Many in the NIU group work on Fermilab's D0 experiment and had major responsibilities for upgrading the muon and trigger systems.
+Many in the NIU group worked on Fermilab's D0 experiment and had major responsibilities for upgrading the muon and trigger systems.
 From 2002-2006 NIU's Professor Jerry Blazey was one of D0's spokespersons.
-Some of NIU's contributions to physics results have included five Ph.D. dissertations.
+Some of NIU's contributions to physics results have included six Ph.D. dissertations.
 D0 ended operations in September 2011; data analysis is proceeding.
 An overview of D0 and some results are shown here.

-Particle physics group members are also working on Linear Collider Detector R and D, studying both hadronic calorimetry and muon detection, for use at a possible electron-positron collider the International Linear Collider (ILC) (Fermilab's ILC page).
-Also, a number of students are working with Muons, Inc on R&D related to intense muon beams.
+Particle physics group members are also working on Linear Collider Detector R and D, studying both hadronic calorimetry and muon detection, for use at a possible electron-positron collider the International Linear Collider (ILC) (Fermilab's ILC page), and the construction of a proton radiography and tomography scanner (pCT) in conjunction with NIU's medical physics group.

 This work is supported by grants from the National Science Foundation and the Departments of Energy.